jorgebucaran/fisher/man/man1/fisher-update.md

 * Update all plugins in the cache.

-fisher --cache=base | fisher update
+fisher --list | fisher update -

 ## SEE ALSO